-There are three locations in the dash panel which have been identified for additional holes to route wires through.
-See figure E145360 (view from engine bay) for locations.
-The number of suitable locations will depend on the vehicle specification.
+There are two locations in the dash panel which have been identified for additional holes to route wires through.
+See figure E145360a (view from engine bay) for locations.

-The grommets in locations 1 and 2, shown in figure E145360, are moulded directly to wire bundles in polyurethane foam material.
+The grommets in locations 1 and 2, shown in figure E145360a, are moulded directly to wire bundles in polyurethane foam material.
 It is not possible to feed extra wires through with the wire bundle.
 The grommets have an 'indent' moulded into the surface face, engine bay side, which show the positions where an additional hole can be made using the following procedure: